kwizeras/Sotaire-s-website/README.md

 Having my Portfolio out there on the web: Rather than merely telling the world what I can do, I believe in showing it through tangible examples.
 Thus, this website serves as a living portfolio, showcasing my skills and projects to the global audience.
 Here, you'll find a detailed collection of my works, illustrating my experiences and passion across various domains.

-# Author: Sotaire Kwizera
+**Author:** Sotaire Kwizera

-# Property rights: The content of this website is free for use as lomg as you the conditions specified in the "Terms and Conditions" page
+**Property rights:** The content of this website is free for use as long as you follow the conditions specified in the "Terms and Conditions" page